-Identity Subjects should be able to block release of certain identity information to one or more Relying Parties even if that might mean they are denied service as a result.
-In addition, members of some classes of persons, e.g. "students", may be covered by legislation or regulation13 that requires prior approval for release of certain information.
+Identity Subjects may be allowed to block release of certain identity information to one or more Relying Parties even if that might mean they are denied service as a result.
+In addition, members of some classes of persons, e.g. students, may be covered by legislation or regulation that requires prior approval for release of certain information.